jack-tee/faux-data/README.md

 # Faux Data

-Faux Data is a library for generating data using template files.
+Faux Data is a library for generating data using configuration files.

-Templates define the columns, types, and logic for generating the data and targets define where the data should be loaded to.
+The configuration files are called templates.
+Within a template, `columns` defines the structure of the data and the logic for how each column should be generated and `targets` define where the data should be loaded to.

 The main aims of Faux Data are:
 - Make it easy to generate schematically correct datasets